marcus-crane/utf9k/content/blog/2022-02-12--plex-tidal-together/index.md

 The only thing that differentiates the two is a little logo tucked away next to the last played indicator.

 {{< image src="plexamp-home.jpg"  >}}
+  Visible is a screenshot of the Plexamp iOS application.
+It is open to the home screen which is broken into a two sections: "Recent Plays" and "Recently Added in Music".
+More sections exist off screen.
+At the bottom is a currently playing song "Empire State of Mind" by Jay-Z.
 {{< /image >}}

 There's much more that isn't illustrated here too.
 My library is still pretty empty (relatively speaking) but Plexamp will generate mixes for you like this:

 {{< image src="https://www.plex.tv/wp-content/uploads/2021/08/scrolling-mixes.gif" >}}
+  Visible is an animated GIF displaying a section of the Plexamp iOS homescreen.
+A "Mixes for You" section is being scrolled through, showing mixes for various artist.
+For example: a 2Pac Mix containing songs by various rap artists.
 {{< /image >}}

 To enable automatic mixes, and other features, you'll want to enable [Sonic Analysis](https://support.plex.tv/articles/sonic-analysis-music/).
 I did a bit of a facepalm when I realised I didn't have this enabled yet.
 I even read the blog post for it when it launched!